Preservation, Growth, or Project: How to Know Which Engagement You Need

 Growth is for the operation that wants to materially increase inquiries, bookings, or revenue from digital channels over twelve to twenty-four months.

-Project is for the discrete engagement — a rebrand, a new website, a creative production week — with a defined beginning and end.
+The project is for a discrete engagement — a rebrand, a new website, a creative production week — with a defined beginning and end.

 Each shape scales across five engagement tiers, based on budget and scope.
 The shape determines the work's orientation; the tier determines its depth.

-A typical Preservation client is a long-established lodge or outfitter with a solid referral base, a calendar that books out reliably, a brand the regional sporting community already knows, and a website that is starting to look its age.
-The operation is healthy.
-The worry is that three to five years from now, when the original referral network has aged out, the business will be structurally invisible to the next generation of buyers.
+Preservation engagements are for operators who built their business before the modern search layer existed and do not want to lose ground in it.
+A typical Preservation client is a long-established lodge or outfitter with a solid referral base, a calendar that books out reliably, a brand that the regional sporting community already knows, and a website that is starting to look its age.

-In our 2,206-outfitter audit, the mean digital health score for operations with more than ten years in business often ran lower than the regional average of 5.57/10 — precisely because those operations built their reputation before the digital layer mattered.
+This pattern is endemic across the Southeast.
+In our 2,206-outfitter audit, we found that the mean digital health score across all states was 5.57 out of 10 — and for operations with more than ten years in business, the score often ran lower than average, precisely because those operations built their reputation before the digital layer mattered and have not made systematic investments since.
 Alabama came in lowest at 4.76.
-The risk is real, and it is compounding.
+The risk is real and compounding.

-A rebuilt website structured for modern search and AI citation, respecting existing brand equity rather than replacing it
+A rebuilt website structured for modern search and AI citation that respects the brand's existing equity

 Foundational SEO and technical work — schema, site architecture, entity clarity, internal linking